deepmodeling/rid-kit/README.md

 cd ritkit-master
 python setup.py install
 ~~~
-Open python, try `import ridkit`.
+Open python, try `import rid`.

 Install successfully if you get no error.

 ## Quick Start
-We offer a simple but complete example in `ridkit/examples`
+We offer a simple but complete example in `rid-kit/examples`

 Try:
 ```
 cd examples
-python test.py
+python main.py rid.json -c cv.json -s machine.json -i ./mol -o ./test_examples
 ```

-To begin with, you should offer a rid configeration file(rid.json), a CV file(phipsi_selected.json) and a dictory(mol/) containing initial conformation files in detail, and the number of conformation files should be equal to the number of walkers for parallel.
+To begin with, you should offer a rid parameters file(rid.json), a CV file(cv.json), a machine configuration(machine.json) and a dictory(mol/) containing initial conformation files in detail, and the number of conformation files should be equal to the number of walkers for parallel.

 All these files are presented in `examples` dictory where the users can adjust the parameter as their will.